 Sherlock stood up, in irritation.

-"Of course not, don't be daft!
-He did this in another location, probably another abandoned building."
+"Of course not, don't be daft!"
 He looked over at Potter, who was still staring at the same empty corner.
 Something clicked in Sherlock's head.
 If he was staring there, maybe he was seeing something that Sherlock wasn't.

 "Right, I'm going to need some time alone here, if you please."
 He said to Lestrade, motioning towards the door.

 "Now, hold on, I can't leave you in here alone..."
 The DI stammered.

 "No, no of course the rules.
 I won't tell if you don't."
 Sherlock tried bodily forcing him from the room, but only got as far as the door.